w3f/polkadot-wiki-old/docs/polkadot/node/node_operator.md

 **Synchronize chain data**

-After installed all related dependencies, you can start polkadot node now.
+After installed all related dependencies, you can start your polkadot node now.
 To synchronize the chain by executing the following command:

 ```bash
 polkadot